U.S. secretary of state nominee Blinken sees strong foundation for bipartisan China policy | Politics

 Asked whether he agreed with outgoing Secretary of State Mike Pompeo's assessment on Tuesday that China was committing genocide against minority Muslims, Blinken replied: "That would be my judgment as well."
 "I think we're very much in agreement," he said.
 "The forcing of men, women and children into concentration camps; trying to, in effect, re-educate them to be adherents to the ideology of the Chinese Communist Party, all of that speaks to an effort to commit genocide."

+TAIWAN ENGAGEMENT Blinken said he was in favor of greater engagement with Taiwan and referred to a move by Pompeo to relax restrictions on official dealings with Taipei.

 "I want to see that process through to conclusion if it hasn't been completed, to make sure that we're acting pursuant to the mandate in the (Taiwan Assurance) act that looks at creating more space for contacts."
-Blinken said he had received Taiwanese President Tsai Ing-wen at the State Department when she was running for office and talked to her on a number of occasions after she became president in 2016, adding: "That in and of itself I think is important."
+Blinken, who served as deputy secretary of state in the Obama administration, said he had received Taiwanese President Tsai Ing-wen at the State Department when she was running for office and talked to her on a number of occasions after she became president in 2016, adding: "That in and of itself I think is important."

+Taiwan's Foreign Ministry expressed thanks for the show of support and said it would "work hand in hand" with Biden's team to deepen the close and friendly Taiwan-U.S. partnership.
+Blinken said China had, under President Xi Jinping, abandoned decades of "hiding their hand and biding their time in terms of asserting their interests beyond China's borders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)